ianklug/bemini/README.md

 Production Beminis are two-layer FR4, 1.6mm thick, and measure 118x23mm.
 BOM and Centroid files are present for each board in the format expected by JLCPCB.

 The USB connector is a [GCT USB4085](https://gct.co/connector/usb4085).
 The hot-swap sockets are [Kailh sockets](https://www.kailhswitch.com/mechanical-keyboard-switches/box-switches/mechanical-keyboard-switches-kailh-pcb-socket.html).
 The encoder sockets are [Mill-Max 3305 receptacles](https://www.mill-max.com/products/receptacle/3305).
-The encoder is an [Alps EC12 Hollow Shaft](https://tech.alpsalpine.com/prod/e/html/encoder/incremental/ec12e/ec12e_list.html).
+The encoder is an [Alps EC12](https://tech.alpsalpine.com/prod/e/html/encoder/incremental/ec12e/ec12e_list.html).
 You probably also want to add rubber or silicone feet to stabilize your Bemini and prevent it from slipping.
 The production models use four 6x2mm circular bumpers.

 ## License